Match.com: Formation of Match Group

 In February 2009, IAC incorporated Match Group as a conglomerate of Match.com and other dating sites it owned.
 Also in February, it was announced that Match.com's European operations would be sold to Meetic for 5 million Euros and a reported twenty-seven percent interest in the company.
 At the same time that this sale was announced, the current CEO Thomas Enraght-Moony stepped down, while IAC's (Match.com's parent company) Executive VP and General Counsel, Greg Blatt, took his place.

-In July 2009, Match.com acquired People Media, which powered AOL Personals and operated BlackPeopleMeet.com and OurTime.com, from American Capital for $80 million.
+In July 2009, Match.com acquired People Media, which powered AOL Personals and operated BlackPeopleMeet.com and OurTime.com from American Capital for $80 million.
 The following year, Match.com acquired SinglesNet, another dating site.
 In December 2010, Match.com’s CEO Greg Blatt was made CEO of parent company IAC.

 In 2012, Match.com bought OkCupid, and Sam Yagan, OkCupid's co-founder and CEO, became CEO of Match Group.
 That same year, Match.com announced Stir, an events service that was to offer local events each month for Match.com members to attend.

-In April 2014, Match.com launched an updated mobile app with a feature called "Stream" which used location to match people based upon photographs, using similar algorithms as the mobile dating app Tinder.
+In April 2014, Match.com launched an updated mobile app with a feature called "Stream" which used location to match people based on photographs, using similar algorithms as the mobile dating app Tinder.
 The platform's membership auto-billing method has been criticized by customers for the lack of transparency.

 In 2017, Yagan was replaced by Mandy Ginsberg as the CEO of Match.com’s parent company, Match Group.

 In 2020, Ginsberg was succeeded by Shar Dubey as the CEO of Match Group.

 In 2022, Match Group released a new service called Stir, a dating app for single parents.

 In April 2022, The Match Group announced that Shar Dubey was stepping down from her position as CEO while remaining on the board of directors.
-Bernard Kim, ex-president of online video game service Zynga, became CEO effective May 31st, 2022.
+Bernard Kim, ex-president of online video game service Zynga, became CEO effective May 31, 2022.

 Use by sexual predators

 A woman claiming she was raped by another person she met on Match.com sued the site in 2011.
-The woman and her lawyer wanted Match.com to start doing background checks on their users in order to prevent registered sex offenders from using the site.
-Match.com has responded that it would create many problems trying to get background information from all their users.
+The woman and her lawyer wanted Match.com to start doing background checks on their users to prevent registered sex offenders from using the site.
+Match.com has responded that it would create many problems getting background information from all its users.
 Days after the lawsuit was filed, Match.com announced that the site would begin screening new members.

 From 2011 to 2014, Jason Lawrance, a man described by British police as a “sexual predator” contacted thousands of women through the website.
 He raped five of them.
-In March 2016 Derby Crown Court heard that four of the victims complained about the man to Match.com; one of the women was told that administrators could not do anything because he had not sent abusive messages through the site.
+In March 2016, Derby Crown Court heard that four of the victims complained about the man to Match.com; one of the women was told that administrators could not do anything because he had not sent abusive messages through the site.